chriseidhof/literate-swift-old/README.md

 This is a tool that helps you generate markdown from markdown.

 It works like this: all code in `swift` fenced code blocks is gathered and put into a swift file.
-Then, for each fenced code block with language `eval-swift`, the last eval statement is evaluated at the end of the swift code.
+Then, for each fenced code block with language `print-swift`, the last eval statement is evaluated at the end of the swift code.

 For example, if you run `LiterateSwift` on this file: